23. Hamonize & reharmonize

 Then, to finish the chord progression, on this C#, I built a chord of C dominant 7b9, because I didn't consider that as a C# but as a Db.

-So the C is the root note, E is the major 3rd, G is the 5th, Bb is the minor 7th, and the Db in the melody is the minor 9th.
+So the C is the root note, E is the major 3rd, the 5th would be a G that is not there, the Bb is the minor 7th, and the Db in the melody is the minor 9th.

 We saw this C7b9 chord in the episode about 9th chords, and it is again often used on a Vth degree to land on a Ist degree.
 So as C is the fifth of F, I've put a F major chord after, which utilises the notes from the melody that are on the down beats.

-We saw an example of non-diatonic chords with the secondary dominants, but you can also harmonise your melodies using all the chords and cadences we saw in the episode about borrowings and substitutions and in the episodes about special chords, like:
+We saw an example of non-diatonic chords with the secondary dominants, but you can also harmonise your melodies using all the chords, substitutions, borrowings and alterations we saw in the series.
+Just to name them we saw the parallel chords, the altered Vth chords, the tritone substitution, the napolitan 6th, the picardy 3rd, the faurean cadence, sus4 and sus2 chords or even the andalusian cadence.

-I won't do an example for each of them now, as I think it would get very redondant at this point, and this video is already getting a bit longer than expected.
+I won't do an example for each of them now, as I think it would get very redondant at this point, and this video is already getting a lot longer than expected.

 But I hope this video was clear enough or that it gave you some ideas for your next songs.